 The functionality and density of a memory array are its most important properties.
-The area efficiency and the reliable printing of the SRAM cell which directly impacts yield are both reliant on lithography technology.
-Given lithography challenges functionality for large memory arrays is guaranteed by providing sufficiently large design margins, which are determined by device sizing (channel widths and lengths), the supply voltage and, marginally, by the selection of transistor threshold voltages.
+Functionality is guaranteed for large memory arrays by providing sufficiently large design margins, which are determined by device sizing (channel widths and lengths), the supply voltage and, marginally, by the selection of transistor threshold voltages.
 Although upsizing the transistors increases the noise margins, it increases the cell area and thus lowers the density.